danieleteti/delphimvcframework/README.md

 > We started the process of migrating our systems to micro services and are loving the DMVCFramework "DMVCFramework is definitely part of our lives right now". -- E. Costa

 > "Thank you for the great framework!
 We are very happy with this!" -- Andreas

+> "Our wishes are coming true" -- one Delphi programmer after a small dmvcframework demo for an IT department of a very important national research institute

 ## DMVCFramework Main Features